mongodb-js/compass/packages/compass-aggregations/README.md

 - [x] Switch Storybook deploy from `3.0.0` to `master`
 - [x] Webpack 4 Upgrade #79
 - [x] Webpack 4 upgrade part 2 mongodb-js/compass-plugin#23
+- [x] Fixed: Far too little docs for the amount of work...
 - [ ] COMPASS-2888: Autocompletion includes projections #76
 - [x] ~COMPASS-2960: Autocomplete `$$variables` defined from `let`~
 - [ ] COMPASS-3086: Quickly create new pipelines by pasting into stage editor when in `INITIAL_STATE`